Pesticide Public Notice

 - Phone: 907-376-1856

 The ADEC complies with Title II of the Americans with Disabilities Act of 1990.
-If you are a person with a disability who may need a special accommodation in order to participate in this process, please contact Theresa Zimmerman at 907-465-6171 or TDD Relay Service 800-770-8973/TTY or dial 711 within 30 days of publication of this notice to ensure that any necessary accommodations can be provided.
+If you are a person with a disability who may need a special accommodation in order to participate in this process, please contact Kate Orozco at (907) 465-6171 or TDD Relay Service 1-800-770-8973/TTY or dial 711 within 30 days of publication of this notice to ensure that any necessary accommodations can be provided.